-The Executive Committee of the Young Communist League has released the following statement to mark Holocaust Memorial Day 2020.
+The Executive Committee of the Young Communist League has released a statement to mark Holocaust Memorial Day 2021.

 While these crimes are almost unimaginable in their scale and evil, they were not the product of one crazed individual.
 Fascist parties rose to power first in Italy then in Germany Spain and Japan, as a response of the ruling class in those countries to the advance of left and democratic forces.

 Lenin explained that fascism is capitalism in decay.
 Unable to resolve its own contradictions, when confronted with crisis and the prospect of socialist change or even any erosion of their power, the ruling class will readily utilise fascist movements and an antidemocratic counterattack.